 As songs from Somewhere In Time have been lamentably absent from Maiden’s sets since then, with the now-and-then exceptions of Wasted Years and singalong romp Heaven Can Wait, so would the 1986-87 tour pass undocumented except for the footage in the Stranger In A Strange Land promo video:

 Often derided by the band for Spinal Tap-ishness, the Somewhere In Time show nonetheless is unique in the pantheon of Maiden stage productions.
-Maiden Revelations have celebrated its inventive and exciting designs and effects in this previous BEST & WORST feature.
+Maiden Revelations have celebrated its inventive and unique designs and effects in this BEST & WORST feature about Maiden’s 1980s stage shows.

 But the band’s memories seem to center on the problems of Eddie’s inflatable head and his equally inflatable hands, which caused many dramatic moments to turn into comic relief.
 “This was the ‘Great Inflatable’ tour,” remembers Bruce.
 “Dave Lights was still doing our lighting stuff, and he had a bit of an inflatable megalomania, in fact.”